-Distinguished to Exemplary (5-6) Satisfactory to Accomplished (3-4) Promising (2) Incomplete (1) Contact information for the instructor is easy to find and includes multiple forms of communication (for example, email, phone, chat, etc.) Expected response time for email replies (or other communication tool) is included The instructor's role within the course is explained (for example, instructor participation in discussions and activities, role-if any-in tech support, etc.) The instructor's methods of collecting and returning work are clearly explained There are plentiful opportunities for interaction, as appropriate Communication strategies promote critical thinking or other higher order thinking aligned with learning objectives Communication activities benefit from timely interactions and facilitate "rapid response" communication (i.e., students gain practice discussing course content extemporaneously without looking up basic, declarative information) The instructor's methods of collecting and returning work are clearly explained Several communication are included to reinforce the desired learning outcomes Communications sometimes require reflection or other higher order thinking Interactions are meaningful but may not take full advantage of the real-time Contact information for the instructor is provided but not easy to find and includes only one way to reach the instructor Information concerning response time for email replies is not included Little or no information is given regarding the instructor's role in the course The instructor's methods of collecting and returning work are evident but not clearly explained.
+Distinguished to Exemplary (5-6) Satisfactory to Accomplished (3-4) Promising (2) Incomplete (1) Contact information for the instructor is easy to find and includes multiple forms of communication (for example, email, phone, chat, etc.) Expected response time for email replies (or other communication tool) is included The instructor's role within the course is explained (for example, instructor participation in discussions and activities, role-if any-in tech support, etc.) The instructor's methods of collecting and returning work are clearly explained There are plentiful opportunities for interaction, as appropriate Communication strategies promote critical thinking or other higher order thinking aligned with learning objectives Communication (i.e., students gain practice discussing course content extemporaneously without looking up basic, declarative information) Contact information for the instructor is included and contact information includes more than one type of communication tool Expected response time for email replies is included Instructor's role within the course is clearly spelled out to students The instructor's methods of collecting and returning work are clearly explained Several communication are included to reinforce the desired learning outcomes Communications sometimes require reflection or other higher order thinking Interactions are meaningful but may not take full advantage of the real-time presence of instructor and/or peers Contact information for the instructor is provided but not easy to find and includes only one way to reach the instructor Information concerning response time for email replies is not included Little or no information is given regarding the instructor's role in the course The instructor's methods of collecting and returning work are evident but not clearly explained.
 Communication strategies are included, however, they may not consistently reinforce desired learning outcomes Communications are focused primarily on lower levels of thinking (e.g., summarizing, describing, interpreting, etc.) Interactions are used mostly for instructor explanation or clarification of content, or other instructor-focused activities Contact information for the instructor is sketchy, at best Information concerning response time for email replies is not included Information regarding the instructor's role in the course is not included Instructor's methods of collecting and returning work are confusing or non-existent.
 Little to no attention has been devoted to communication strategies Interaction activities that are included do not invoke critical thinking, reinforce learning, or take advantage of the specific strengths of the communication tools used

-B.2 Development of Learning Community

-Distinguished to Exemplary (5-6) Satisfactory to Accomplished (3-4) Promising (2) Incomplete (1) Instructors have a plan for initiating contact prior to or at the beginning of class and at regular intervals during the course Communication activities are designed to help build a sense of community among learners Student-to-student interactions are required as part of the course.
-Students are encouraged to initiate communication with the instructor Collaboration activities (if included) reinforce course content and learning outcomes, while building workplaceuseful skills such as teamwork, cooperation, negotiation, and consensus-building initiated contact Collaboration activities (if included) support some teambuilding skills, but may not purposefully integrate these Effort has been devoted to fostering a sense of community in the course, but only minimally More focus is needed on designing activities and a course climate that foster student-to-student interactions as well as student-to-instructor interactions Little to no attention has been devoted to building a sense of community in this course
+B.2 Development of Commu inty Distinguished to Exemplary (5-6) Satisfactory to Accomplished (3-4) Promising (2) Incomplete (1) Instructors have a plan for initiating contact prior to or at the beginning of class and at regular intervals during the course Communication activities are designed to help build a sense of community among learners Student-to-student interactions are required as part of the course.
+Students are encouraged to initiate communication with the instructor Collaboration activities (if included) reinforce course content and learning outcomes, while building workplace- useful skills such as teamwork, cooperation, negotiation, and consensus-building initiated contact Collaboration activities (if included) support some teambuilding skills, but may not purposefully integrate these Effort has been devoted to fostering a sense of community in the course, but only minimally More focus is needed on designing activities and a course climate that foster student-to-student interactions as well as student-to-instructor interactions Little to no attention has been devoted to building a sense of community in this course